 Also joining in September were the Scarboroughs, Amanda and Sundari, who already have an advantage over many in the club - they live a stone's throw from many of our areas on and near the Quantocks!
 They first visited us at Cothelstone Hill at JOG last season.

-Occasional orienteer Chris Denton of Wellington has rejoined us.
+Occasional orienteer Chris Denton of Wellington rejoined in August.
 Chris won the Light Green course at our Croydon Hill forest league (QOFL) event in December...only to gain "nul points"!
 The moral is, only members of British Orienteering (i.e. members of QO & other registered clubs) can score points in our league.